Golden-bellied starfrontlet

 The golden-bellied starfrontlet (Coeligena bonapartei) is a species of hummingbird in the "brilliants", tribe Heliantheini in subfamily Lesbiinae.
 It is endemic to Colombia.

 Taxonomy and systematics

 The golden-bellied starfrontlet and most other members of genus Coeligena were at one time placed in genus Helianthea but have been in their current placement since the mid-1900s.

 The International Ornithological Committee (IOC), the Clements taxonomy, and BirdLife International's Handbook of the Birds of the World recognize the golden-bellied starfrontlet as a monotypic species separate from the Perija starfrontlet (C. consita) and golden-tailed starfrontlet (C. eso).
-The South American Classification Committee of the American Ornithological Society treats those three as subspecies of the golden-bellied starfrontlet sensu lato but is seeking poposals to elevate all three to species status.
+The South American Classification Committee of the American Ornithological Society treats those three as subspecies of the golden-bellied starfrontlet sensu lato but is seeking proposals to elevate all three to species status.

 The golden-bellied starfrontlet's specific epithet commemorates Charles Lucien Bonaparte.

 Description

 The golden-bellied starfrontlet is about 10.9 cm long including its 3.0 cm bill.
 Males weigh an average of 6.6 g and females 6.4 g.
 Both sexes have a white spot behind the eye.
 Males have a blackish crown with a glittering green forehead.
 Their upper back is shining dark green that transitions through greenish copper to the golden orange rump.
 The throat and breast are glittering green and the throat has a small violet patch.
 The rest of the underparts are variable, from glittering copper to reddish gold.
 The slightly forked tail is golden bronzy green.
 The female's forehead is plain green; the rest of the upperparts are colored like the male's but are duller.
 The throat is plain buff and has green spots on its sides.
 The breast is mottled buff and green.
 The rest of the underparts are mostly cinnamon with a reddish gold belly and a coppery gold vent area.
 The tail feathers are bronze and sometimes have buff tips.